1. Blog

 If your pup is a social animal and enjoys doggie daycare or is otherwise around other dogs, they could be at risk for kennel cough or canine flu.
 For this reason, most dog boarding facilities and doggie daycares require a kennel cough vaccination if your dog hasn’t already had it.

-Many chronic illnesses can affect dogs, too.
+Many illnesses can affect dogs, too.
 More senior dogs can face thyroid problems, heart disease, and Cushing’s Disease.
 Each of these can affect your dog’s appetite, thirst level, and energy level.

 Fortunately, if you keep up with your best friend’s regular check-ups, your veterinarian can spot potential health problems early.
 You can help your veterinarian by keeping an eye on any physical or behavioral changes in your dog and sharing this information at your check-ups.